SevenShepherd/SevenShepherd.github.io/_posts/2023-05-04-orthodox-calvinism.markdown

 <span style="font-size:2.1em">What Moderate Calvinism Says</span>

+Norman Geisler is a well known Moderate Calvinist, so we'll let him defend the position.

 > ...
-Supralapsarians are hypter-Calvinists, being double-predestinarians.
+Supralapsarians are hyper-Calvinists, being double-predestinarians.
 10 Infralapsarians are strong Calvinists but are not double-predestinarians.
 Sublapsarians (Amyraldians) are moderate Calvinists, holding to unlimited atonement. &mdash; Norman Geisler, Systematic Theology Vol. 3 Sin & Salvation.
 Ch.
 7.

 |Strong Calvinists|Hyper-Calvinists|
 |:-:|:-:|